AdvTaint/AdvTaint/README.md

 ---

 ## 6. Evaluation
-We use LLM to automatically evaluate whether the detection results conform to the ground truth。
+We use LLM to automatically evaluate whether the detection results conform to the ground truth.

 ### Vulnerable Code Evaluation
 * **Script:** `evaluation/llm_judge_vul.py`